Find Certified Nursing Assistant Programs in Kansas

 Requirements for CNA Certification in Kansas

-To obtain CNA certification in Kansas, individuals must complete a state-approved CNA training program consisting of a minimum of 90 hours, which includes both classroom, lab, and clinical training components.
+To obtain CNA certification in Kansas, individuals must complete a state-approved CNA training program consisting of a minimum of 90 hours, which includes classroom, lab, and clinical training components.
 After completing the program, candidates must successfully pass the certification exam.

 Training Hours